TalkingQuickly/talkingquickly.github.io/_posts/2014-08-09-auto-generate-vagrant-machines-from-chef-node-definitions.md

 ## Using with Berkshelf

 If you're using Berkshelf, it may be tempting to simply use the `cookbooks` directory as `chef.cookbooks_path`.
-The problem with this however is that the `cookbooks` directory is only populated when we run `knife solo cook` so there's no guarentee that `cookbooks` always contains the correct versions, just the correct versions from when we last ran a cook.
+The problem with this however is that the `cookbooks` directory is only populated when we run `knife solo cook` so there's no guarantee that `cookbooks` always contains the correct versions, just the correct versions from when we last ran a cook.

 If we take the following workflow: